mohclips/k5-ansible-modules/README.md

 This git repository contains examples of how to create infrastructure as code on the Fujitsu K5 Cloud.

 Where necessary new modules are created to communicate with K5 which bypass limitations in the Ansible Openstack os modules.
-Primarily, k5_auth, k5_router, k5_network as these require working Availability Zone paramaters.
-The K5 API uses different parameters in the network module.
+Primarily as K5 requires working Availability Zone paramaters.
+Also note the K5 API uses different parameters in the network module.

+k5_auth
+k5_create_router
+k5_create_subnet
+k5_create_network
+k5_create_port
+k5_assign_floating_ip

 Guides: http://www.fujitsu.com/global/solutions/cloud/k5/guides/

-TODO more

-uploaded for safekeeping - none of this works fully as yet

 # Usage